dbloisi/imbs-mt/README.md

 ## IMBS-MT webpage

-You can find more information on IMBS-MT [here](http://www.dis.uniroma1.it/~bloisi/sw/imbs-mt.html).
+You can find more information on IMBS-MT [here](http://www.dis.uniroma1.it/~bloisi/sw/imbs-mt.html) or in the paper
+* D.D.
+Bloisi, A. Pennisi, L. Iocchi.
+"Parallel multi-modal background modeling" Pattern Recognition Letters, 2016.